Analysis: Is Sony buying time - or problems?

 Hirai, a Sony veteran of nearly three decades, took over the top spot in April pledging to reshape the once-stellar brand around the pillars of gaming, digital imaging and mobile devices.
 Since his promotion, the company’s stock market value has fallen by around $8 billion.

-After a decade of losing money on TVs, and four consecutive net loss-making years squeezed in the competitive vice of Apple Inc (AAPL.O) and South Korea’s Samsung Electronics (005930.KS), Sony is running out of time and money.
+After a decade of losing money on TVs, and four consecutive net loss-making years squeezed in the competitive vice of Apple Inc and South Korea’s Samsung Electronics, Sony is running out of time and money.

 “There are signs of change, but it’s only a start,” said Tetsuro Ii, CEO of Commons Asset Management.